Instant Apps Development: How to Create One for Business

 - Contact prospects

-After you have identified a few prospects, get in touch with them to talk in person.
+After you have identified a few prospects, get in touch with the shortlisted candidates to talk in person.
 During the first interaction, pay attention to the level of English knowledge and cultural differences that might become a problem during cooperation.
 Ask the right questions to evaluate their experience and pay attention to the questions they ask you.
 An IT vendor won’t be able to estimate your project without knowing everything about it.

 - Choose the right region